finn-no/unleash-client-haskell-core/README.md

 # unleash-client-haskell-core

-This is the core functionality for an [Unleash](https://www.getunleash.io/) Haskell client.
+This library offers core functionality that can be used by [Unleash](https://www.getunleash.io/) clients in Haskell.
 It currently meets all [client specifications per v4.2.2](https://github.com/Unleash/client-specification/releases/tag/v4.2.2).

 The `Unleash` module provides data structures and functions for getting features and variants.